gatemezing/Ontology_Workflow_Testing/README.md

 # Verified Permissions Ontology

-This repository manages the (Widoco-based) publication of the ontology.
+This repository manages the development and publication of the Verified Permission and Authorization ontology.